bsingr/eq/README.md

 	# Use the logger of your Rails application.
 	Celluloid.logger = Rails.logger

-	# No more logging at all.
+	# No logging at all.
 	Celluloid.logger = Logger.new('/dev/null')

 ## Contributing